mmahesh/dstack_multiple_gpu/blog_post.md

 ## Pytorch Lightning Imports
 We now focus on the contents of the `train.py` file in our current working directory.

-Typically, we have to add the following import statements for a pytorch script.
+Typically, we have to add the following import statements for a pytorch script, when working with the popular MNIST dataset.

 ```python
 import torch